 Figure 3-29.
 Tubular skylight in reception area.
-Photo: Solatube International, Inc.

-Integration with lighting: electric Consider a system that incorporates fluorescent - not an incandescent - light in the duct or ceiling plane diffuser minimize to ceiling luminaires.
-These should units have photocontrols so that they can be dimmed or switched in response to available daylight.
+Photo: Solatube International, Inc. Integration with electric lighting: Consider a system that incorporates fluorescent - not an incandescent - light in the duct or ceiling plane diffuser to minimize ceiling luminaires.
+These units should have photocontrols so that they can be dimmed or switched in response to available daylight.
 Make sure the electric lamp does not block transmission of daylight.